leyarotheconquerer/SolRFrontEnd/README.md

 From the root directory of the repository, copy the web.js and index.html files to the server of your choice.
 These are the only files required for deployment.

 If you have problems with the page not showing up, check the developer tools of your browser (CTRL+SHIFT+J for Chrome), and, if the console has an error involving CORS access, install a [plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) from the Chrome web store for temporary development or [change the server settings to allow CORS](http://marianoguerra.org/posts/enable-cors-in-apache-solr.html).
-If the page still does not show up, try navigating to the url of the SOLR database to be sure that the web browser is not blocking the page for security reasons (i.e. unsafe certificates).
+If the page still does not show up, try navigating to the url of the Solr database to be sure that the web browser is not blocking the page for security reasons (i.e. unsafe certificates).

 ##User Documentation
 For more information on how to use this interface, please view the [user documentation] (UserDocs.md) for the fields.